 That way you’ll actually see the activities your kids will be doing.
 You’ll be able to identify the number of staff available, get an impression of the safety standards, and more.

-Many parents wonder and worry about the particular mix of activities on offer.
+Many parents wonder and worry about the particular mix of activities offered.
 It’s important to get a mix of physical, creative and team-building tasks.
 After all, you want to know there will be something your child will enjoy.

-There can be no better way of guaranteeing this than seeing what happens.
+There can be no better way of guaranteeing this than seeing happy campers.